RockJatin777/Weather-app/README.md

 3. There is a Asset component where all the images and icons stored like cloud images, search icon etc

 4. moreover In App.js file, whole code structured using class component and maintain state for use functionalities
-   > darkMode is used to store boolean value
+   a. darkMode is used to store boolean value
-   > weatherData where all data would saved
+   b. weatherData where all data would saved
-   > searchInput is used to control input from the user
+   c. searchInput is used to control input from the user
-   > dateAndTime is used to store current date and time
+   d. dateAndTime is used to store current date and time

 5. onChangeMode function is used when use click on the icon and it will change the theme by using ternary operator, provide defference className to change the by accessing darkMode from the state